-The interview is not so much of a time to purchase all you’ve got to be a great employee, so you have to keep on impressing the employers even after you’re hired.
-Remember that if you want to be taken seriously for a lifetime career, you have to jumpstart and not just simply enter.
-They must feel that you have great potentials and that you’re worth the post.
-Being able to share something to the benefit of your colleagues and your company is a plus point in accelerating your performance.
+Your interview performance won’t save you once you’re already inside.
+Therefore, to be a great employee, you have to keep impressing your employer and colleagues.
+Remember that if you want a serious and a lucrative career, you have to excel make yourself worthy of the position you earned.
+Show them you have great potentials and that you’re worth the post.
+Being able to contribute to the benefit of your colleagues and your company is a plus point in speeding and boosting your performance.

-Of course, while there are things that you need to accomplish during your first few weeks, there are also these red flags that you need to avoid as a newbie:
+Of course, while there are things that you need to accomplish during your first few weeks, there are also red flags that you need to avoid as a newbie.